-The Internet of Things, the convergence of IT and OT, rapid application development, digital twin simulation models, cyber-physical systems, advanced robotics and cobots, additive manufacturing, autonomous production, consistent engineering across the entire value chain, thorough data collection and provisioning, horizontal and vertical integration, edge and big data analytics, AR/VR: these are some of the essential components of the fourth industrial revolution.
+The IoT (Internet of Things), the convergence of IT and OT, rapid application development, digital twin simulation models, cyber-physical systems, advanced robotics and cobots, additive manufacturing, autonomous production, consistent engineering across the entire value chain, thorough data collection and provisioning, horizontal and vertical integration, cloud computing, big data analytics, AR/VR and edge computing amidst a shift of intelligence towards the edge: these are some of the essential components of the fourth industrial revolution.

 In this overview we make ‘Industrie 4.0’, as it’s originally called, tangible and look at and beyond the technologies and processes: as always, outcomes and goals need to come first.

 - 1 Industry 4.0 is not just about manufacturing (anymore)